Written by on . Last updated October 24th, 2024.

-Around noon of Monday August 26th, 2024, a strong Magnitude 6.9 earthquake hit 92 miles from Tonga.
+Around noon of Monday August 26th, 2024, a strong Magnitude 6.9 earthquake hit in the South Pacific Ocean 148 kilometer from Nuku‘alofa, Tonga.
 The USGS has indicated there is a potential risk at tsunami's following this earthquake.

 Felt the earthquake?
 Share this article: Share on Facebook Tweet Submit to Reddit Share on LinkedIn